microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/SemanticSearch/blog.md

 Woohoo!
 That's all it takes to implement an effecive semantic search with a local text embedding model.

-This walkthrough left out a lot of the extra code in the sample for updating the UI / error handling, but you can see the full sample code and try it out yourself in the [AI Dev Gallery]().
+This walkthrough was focused on generating text embeddings and using them to execute a semantic search, but there are other elements to factor in like error handling and updating the UI.
+You can see the full sample code and try it out yourself in the [AI Dev Gallery]().

 ## Next Steps
 If you enjoyed this post and want to see more of what's possible with local AI on Windows, check out the [AI Dev Gallery]().